Sponsored Links

 Chemotherapy is the use of drugs to kill cancer cells and shrink tumors.
 Chemotherapy is a well-established and widely used treatment for all cancers and most of us probably know someone who has undergone "chemo".
 It follows, then, that most of us also know that chemotherapy has serious side effects.

-The side effects are laregly due to the fact that, because chemotherapy is applied to the whole body (a "systemic" treatment), it not only destroys cancer cells in a specific location but harms many normal, noncancerous cells as well.
+The side effects are largely due to the fact that, because chemotherapy is applied to the whole body (a "systemic" treatment), it not only destroys cancer cells in a specific location but harms many normal, noncancerous cells as well.
 Chemotherapy drugs are engineered to attack cells that divide rapidly.
-They do a good job of attacking mestastasizing cancer cells but also damage rapidly dividing cells such as red and white blood cells, platelets, cells in the digestive lining and, as you might guess, hair follicles.
+They do a good job of attacking metastasizing cancer cells but also damage rapidly dividing cells such as red and white blood cells, platelets, cells in the digestive lining and, as you might guess, hair follicles.

 Many advances have been made (and are still underway) in chemotherapy over the years, and more and more drugs are becoming available to target specific kinds of cancer cells and to minimize side effects.